 Of course there may be exceptions to this.
 If you’re placed in an early years setting, which may apply to Early Childhood Studies and Working with Children, Young People and Families students, you may be allowed to wear more smart casual clothing given the need to be able to move quite freely, getting up and down to the level of the children.
 However, you will be advised of this when you’re allocated your placement or by your placement provider.

-Other things to consider when working with children and young people, or indeed with much older teenagers and adults in the post-compulsory education and training sector, include how revealing your clothes are and anything that might get caught by a baby or small child or in equipment.
+Other things to consider when working with children and young people include how revealing your clothes are and anything that might get caught by a baby or small child or in equipment.
 So that means no visible body piercings, no long nails and no dangling earrings or necklaces.
 Also, no high heels as you need to be fully stable when dealing with small children and babies or with machinery and appliances.

-Education Studies or Working with Children, Young People and Families Students
+Education Studies, Working with Children, Young People and Families and Social Work students

 You may have a placement in a setting like a charity or office environment where smart-casual is accepted.
 As you can imagine, if you were working with a charity, clothes that are too formal might create a barrier between you and the people you’re trying to assist but your placement provider will be able to give you information before you start.